kamiya10/eslint-plugin-pretty-import/docs/rules/sort-import-groups.md

 # sort-import-groups

-Groups and sorts imports with CSS extraction to the bottom.
+Groups and sorts imports with CSS grouping at the bottom.

 ## Rule Details